 children’s autism.
 These parents report that their children were “normal” until they received the MMR vaccine.
 Only after

-autism has greatly increased and that the vaccine is a primary cause of this increase.
-They suspect that the vaccine can harm
+has greatly increased and that the vaccine is a primary cause of this increase.
+They suspect that the vaccine can harm the young

-the young immune system, which they believe is often already overwhelmed from the effects of other environmental irritants
+immune system, which they believe is often already overwhelmed from the effects of other environmental irritants such as

-such as exposure to heavy metals.
-Critics also say that the live measles virus in the formulation of the MMR harms
+exposure to heavy metals.
+Critics also say that the live measles virus in the formulation of the MMR harms susceptible

-susceptible individuals in a way that wild measles does not.
-The general belief of the medical and scientific community is that
+individuals in a way that wild measles does not.
+The general belief of the medical and scientific community is that the benefits of

 Autism and MMR Link

-as possible causes of autism.
-To date there is no definite, scientific proof that any vaccine or combination of vaccines can
+possible causes of autism.
+To date there is no definite, scientific proof that any vaccine or combination of vaccines can cause

-cause autism.
-In the UK, the MMR vaccine was the subject of controversy after publication of a 1998 paper by Andrew
+autism.
+In the UK, the MMR vaccine was the subject of controversy after publication of a 1998 paper by Andrew Wakefield

-Wakefield who reported a study of 12 children mostly with autism spectrum disorders with onset soon after dosing of the
+who reported a study of 12 children mostly with autism spectrum disorders with onset soon after dosing of the MMR vaccine.

-CDC, the National Academy of Sciences, and the UK National Health Service have all concluded that there is no evidence of
+the National Academy of Sciences, and the UK National Health Service have all concluded that there is no evidence of a link

-a link between the MMR vaccine and autism.
-A scientific review by the Cochrane Library concluded that there is no credible
+between the MMR vaccine and autism.
+A scientific review by the Cochrane Library concluded that there is no credible link

 complications, that the lack of confidence in MMR has damaged public health.